 top of page

-• Increased energy, material, and/or water efficiency
+• Increased Resource Efficiency: Enhancing energy, material, and/or water efficiency.

-• Reduced emissions or waste during use
+• Emissions and Waste Reduction: Minimizing emissions or waste during product use.

 Nominations should include identification, and, if possible, a quantification of direct and indirect benefits outlined above.